FROM PROJECT TO PERMIT

 Do I have to tear out the work to get it permitted?

 Not usually.
-If the work meets current code, it can often be permitted as-built.
+If the work meets current code, it can often be permitted based on existing conditions.
 In some cases minor corrections may be required.
 We identify those before submission.

 Do I need the original builder or contractor?